 We provide support services to grandparents and whanau caregivers who are raising their grandchildren and whanau/kin on a full-time basis

-For more than 95% of the families we work with the grandparents have become full-time caregivers as a result of a traumatic event or family breakdown.
-The fallout for both the grandchildren and grandparents is life changing and requires a deep understanding of their needs as they work to reform their family.
+For more than 90% of the families we work with the grandparents have become full-time caregivers as a result of a traumatic event or family breakdown which is life changing for the children and their caregivers.
+It requires a deep understanding of their needs as they work to rebuild stability and security within their family.

 Grandparents Raising Grandchildren NZ has adopted an integrated approach to meeting these needs, ensuring we are able to provide grandparents and their family with the services they need either directly or indirectly as they arise.

-Including emergency crisis line (0800 GRANDS), clothing and care packages, guidance and advice.
+Including helpline (0800 GRANDS), clothing and care packages, guidance and advice.

 Holiday programmes and camps are available to families – providing children with life skills and adventure – and their caregivers with a well-earned break.